 There’s nothing we love more than big bachelor and bachelorette parties hosted at Airbnbs.
 If you’re searching for the perfect place to stay with your closest friends for your celebration, take a look at these Airbnbs for bachelorette parties (but we think most of them can work for both).

 Aside from your wedding party, there are a few other wedding traditions you may want to personalize or do away with altogether.
 Here are a few important considerations for your wedding planning:

 - Walking down the aisle – You have the freedom to decide who walks who down the aisle.
-If you want to walk down the aisle together, go for it!
-You might also decide that you both want to walk down the aisle together or escorted by someone special.
+If you want to walk down the aisle together, go for it.
+You might also decide that you both want to walk down the aisle together or be escorted by someone special.
 Your wedding aisle escort can be your father, mother, brother, mentor, or friend.
-If Jonathan Van Ness is available to escort you down the aisle, we’d start there.
+If Jonathan Van Ness is available to escort you down the aisle, we’d start there

 You should feel like a million bucks on your wedding day, so it’s important that your wedding outfits are something you’re comfortable in.
-If you feel most comfortable in a high-end fashion designer suit, wear one.
-If you both want to wear dresses, do it!
+If you feel most comfortable in a classic suit, wear one.
+If you both want to wear dresses, do it.
 Don’t worry about upstaging each other, either.
 Say “yes” to each of your dream dresses and you can keep them a secret until the big day–or don’t.
 Like we’ve said before, it’s up to you.

 If you both want to wear suits, consider colors that complement each other and coordinate your tie, pocket square, or shirt patterns for a cohesive look.
 You can also ask your florist to create boutonnieres that match without being identical.

 Ministry Of Supply offers moisture-wicking suits in a variety of hues that are perfect for anyone getting married—that’s right, anyone.
 They specialize in both men’s and women’s suits.
 Don’t miss out on these gorgeous and flexible options!